-Table 6-7: Dabrafenib or Dabrafenib + Trametinib Treatment Modification and Management Guidelines for Hypertension
+Table 6-7: Dabrafenib or Dabrafenib + Trametinib Treatment Modification and Management Requirements for Hypertension

-Event Management Guideline Dose Modification (Scenario A) Asymptomatic and persistent^a SBP of ≥ 140 and < 160 mmHg, or DBP ≥ 90 and < 100 mmHg OR clinically significant increase in DBP of 20 mmHg (but still below 100 mmHg) • Adjust current or initiate new antihypertensive medication(s). • Titrate antihypertensive medication(s) during the next 2 weeks to achieve well-controlled^b BP. • If BP is not well-controlled within 2 weeks, consider referral to a specialist and go to scenario (B). • Continue protocol therapy.
-(Scenario B) Asymptomatic SBP ≥ 160 mmHg, or DBP ≥ 100 mmHg, OR Failure to achieve well-controlled BP within 2 weeks in Scenario A. • Adjust current or initiate new antihypertensive medication(s). • Titrate antihypertensive medication(s) during the next 2 weeks to achieve well-controlled BP. • Interrupt study treatment if clinically indicated. • Once BP is well-controlled^b, restart study treatment reduced by one dose level.
-(Scenario C) Symptomatic hypertension OR Persistent SBP ≥ 160 mmHg, or DBP ≥ 100 mmHg, despite antihypertensive medication and dose reduction of study treatment • Adjust current or initiate new antihypertensive medication(s). • Titrate antihypertensive medication(s) during the next 2 weeks to achieve well-controlled BP. • Referral to a specialist for further evaluation and follow-up is recommended. • Interrupt study treatment if clinically indicated. • Once BP is well controlled, restart study treatment reduced by one dose level.^c a.
+Event Management Guideline Dose Modification (Scenario A) Asymptomatic and persistent ^a SBP of ≥ 140 and < 160 mmHg, or DBP ≥ 90 and < 100 mmHg OR clinically significant increase in DBP of 20 mmHg (but still below 100 mmHg) • Adjust current or initiate new antihypertensive medication(s). • Titrate antihypertensive medication(s) during the next 2 weeks to achieve well-controlled^b BP. • If BP is not well-controlled within 2 weeks, consider referral to a specialist and go to scenario (B). • Continue protocol therapy.
+(Scenario B) Asymptomatic SBP ≥ 160 mmHg, or DBP ≥ 100 mmHg OR Failure to achieve well-controlled BP within 2 weeks in Scenario A. • Adjust current or initiate new antihypertensive medication(s). • Titrate antihypertensive medication(s) during the next 2 weeks to achieve well-controlled BP. • Interrupt study treatment if clinically indicated. • Once BP is well-controlled^b, restart study treatment reduced by one dose level.
+(Scenario C) Symptomatic hypertension OR Persistent SBP ≥ 160 mmHg, or DBP ≥ 100 mmHg, despite antihypertensive medication and dose reduction of study treatment • Adjust current or initiate new antihypertensive medication(s). • Titrate antihypertensive medication(s) during the next 2 weeks to achieve well-controlled BP. • Referral to a specialist for further evaluation and follow-up is recommended. • Interrupt study treatment if clinically indicated. • Once BP is well controlled, restart study treatment reduced by one dose level.^c (Scenario D) Refractory hypertension unresponsive to above interventions or hypertensive crisis. • Continue follow-up per protocol. • Permanently discontinue study treatment. a.
 Hypertension detected in two separate readings during up to three consecutive visits b.
-Well-controlled blood pressure defined as SBP \leq 140 mm Hg and DBP \leq 90 mm Hg in two separate readings during up to three consecutive visits. c.
-Escalation of trametinib to previous dose level can be considered if BPs remain well-controlled for 4 weeks after restarting of trametinib.
-Approval from CTEP Medical Monitor is required. • d.
+Well-controlled blood pressure defined as SBP ≤ 140 mm Hg and DBP ≤ 90 mm Hg in two separate readings during up to three consecutive visits. c.
+Escalation of trametinib to previous dose level can be considered if BPs remain well-controlled for 4 weeks after restarting of trametinib. d.
 Symptomatic hypertension defined as hypertension aggravated by symptoms (e.g., headache, light-headedness, vertigo, tinnitus, episodes of fainting) that resolve after the blood pressure is controlled within the normal range